snakeswiss/MPO-Guide/FAQ/faq.md

 ### ❓ What’s the difference between VR and RC modes?

-- **VR Mode**: Casual matches – *no risk of soldier loss and not ranked, you cannot have a rank/Elite animal titles playing on VR*.
+- **VR Mode**: Casual matches – *no risk of soldier loss and not ranked games, you cannot get a rank/Elite animal titles playing on VR mode*.
-- **RC Mode**: Ranked matches – *soldiers can be captured and ranked matches, you have a Rank/Elite animal titles playing on RC*.
+- **RC Mode**: Ranked matches – *soldiers can be captured and ranked games, you can get a Rank/Elite animal titles if you play well on RC mode*.

 ---